ServiceStack/vitepress-docs/docs/jamstack-with-vitepress-servicestack.md

 This might be a drawback for some, but if you are comfortable with development using Vue (2 or 3), you will love the fact you can just use Vue components in your static site.
 There are limitations given components need to be server side rendered during build time, but once this pattern is followed, it is very productive.

 ### Simple config
 The minimal example of a Vitepress site is 2 files.
 An `index.md` and a `package.json`.
-There are loads of convention based defaults which you will need to learn to customize your site, but these are pretty few.
+There are loads of convention based defaults which you can use to customize your site, but they are well documented on the Vitepress docs site.
 If you are looking to build a content heavy site using a SSG, especially a documentation site, you will be able to get going very quickly with Vitepress.

 ## Vitepress drawbacks
 Saying all that, it does have its tradeoffs.
 The biggest of which is that it is a young project still in active development.
 There are still rough edges, especially when it comes to more complex hosting.